Lebanon County, Pennsylvania

 The county was formed from portions of Dauphin and Lancaster counties in 1813, with minor boundary revisions in 1814 and 1821.
-Lebanon County comprises the Lebanon, Pennsylvania, metropolitan statistical area, which is part of the Harrisburg–York–Lebanon combined statistical area.
+Lebanon County comprises the Lebanon metropolitan statistical area, which is part of the Harrisburg–York–Lebanon combined statistical area.

-Lebanon is 72 miles northwest of Philadelphia, which is the nearest major city.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 362 sqmi, of which 362 sqmi is land and 0.7 sqmi (0.2%) is water.
 Most of it is drained by the Swatara Creek into the Susquehanna River while some eastern portions are drained by the Tulpehocken Creek (which originates in the county near Myerstown) eastward into the Schuylkill River.
 It consists in large part of a valley.

 Climate

-The county has a hot-summer humid continental climate (Dfa) and the hardiness zone is 6b except along the northern boundary with Dauphin where it is 6a.
+The county has a hot-summer humid continental climate (Dfa) and the hardiness zone is 7a, except in higher areas north of the Interstate 78 and 81 corridor, where it is 6b.
 Average monthly temperatures in center-city Lebanon range from 29.4 °F in January to 74.3 °F in July.